 Once I prepare the first pass, then we sit and review the outputs.
 At that point, any issues that you will have with both the assumptions and other key inputs will become clear.
 Depending on the significance of these issues, we will have to invest time in refining the inputs and the assumptions.

 For some businesses, there will be no issues.
 This is usually the case for more mature businesses where the owner has a really good understanding of the businesses.

 For other businesses, typically earlier stage businesses or businesses where the owners have not prepared projections before, then the first pass will usually generate a lot of discussion points and the owner may need to take some time to consider the inputs.
 The owner may also need to have a few different iterations run to better understand the significance of the various assumptions

-Before offering a time estimate, I prefer to meet with the client initially so that I can understand exactly will be involved.
+Before offering a firm estimate, I prefer to meet with the client, initially, so that I can understand exactly will be involved.
 That will give me more confidence in my estimates.

-If you are thinking about having projections done, feel free to contact me so that I can give you a better estimate of the cost.
+If you are thinking about having projections done, feel free to contact me so that I can give you a cost estimate tailored to your unique circumstances.